 In 2018, I took a leap in my teaching skills as I began teaching at several retreats in Spain and Portugal.
 I spent the most time at Yoga Sutra Shala, leading Hatha and Yin Classes, as well as meditation.
 I was able to work with students one-on-one for about 6 days, witnessing huge growth in such little time.
 My confidence grew immensely and the appreciation I received from students has only inspired me to continue learning not only for my students, but my own practice as well.

 To wrap this up, I guess I share my story because I only teach what I know and what I know, I feel in my body and breath.
-At points throughout a class that I am teaching, I associate my teachers with certain poses and cues because of the light bulb that went off when I truly discovered the potential of a pose, meditation, and breath.
+As I practice, I associate my teachers with certain poses and cues because of the light bulb that went off when I truly discovered the potential of a pose, meditation, and breath, which I only hope to pass onto my students.